quintanar401/qll/README.md

 Weak predicates (with ?) will be executed only if there is an ambiguity.
 Strong predicates (with !) will be executed on each prediction, if they return 0b the next strong predictate will be executed or the rule's DFA prediction fn will be called.

-By default all weak predicated expressions like ({..}? xxxx)+ or ? or * will be modified to be non-ambiguous.
+By default all weak predicated expressions like ({..}? xxxx)+ or ? or \* will be modified to be non-ambiguious.
 If the predicate is true then the main rule will be invoked otherwise the empty alternative.
 To make them gready use this `({1b} ....)*`

 ### Actions